Clarence McGeary: Personal and later life

 McGeary had a daughter while with the Packers, and he learned of her birth through an announcement by the public address announcer during one of his games.
 He had six children in total.
 He continued his broadcasting career after the end of his playing career and also became a professional wrestler during his football career.
 In order to supplement his income while playing, McGeary said that, in addition to wrestling, he also bet on Packers games each week.
 As a wrestler, he competed in around 1,500 matches and had a tag team with Bronco Nagurski, who was his favorite player growing up.

-In 1959, he coached a football team known as the South Broward Volunteers in Florida and the following year he began operating bowling alleys with boxer Rocky Marciano.
+In 1959, he coached a football team known as the South Broward Volunteers in Florida.
+The following year he began operating bowling alleys with boxer Rocky Marciano.
 After selling his share of the bowling alleys to Marciano in the 1960s, McGeary became a founder of the Federation of Christian Athletes and worked in the marina business.
 He died on April 6, 1993, at the age of 66 in Salt Lake City, Utah.